 ProFarmer Project Explores Herb Varieties

 Farms are shaped as much by the interests of individual farmers as they are by climate and soil.
 The Farm Hub is offering farmer trainees the opportunity to pursue these interests while still in training in a supportive environment.
 As a ProFarmer completes year-one of the program, he or she works with staff to design an individual project for the following season that focuses on a specific crop as a complement to the cohort-oriented farmer training curriculum.
-This season, second year ProFarmer Jess Clancy established a medicinal herb garden on half an acre of Farm Hub land.
+During the 2017 season, second year ProFarmer Jess Clancy established a medicinal herb garden on half an acre of Farm Hub land.

 Clancy, who grew up outside Chicago, has a background in chemistry and an interest in medicinal botany, and says she’s had a “farm dream” in the back of her mind since her very first experience working on an organic farm.
 Prior to joining the Farm Hub in 2016, Clancy attended the Michael Fields Agricultural Institute in Wisconsin and worked at organic farms and farmers’ markets in Wisconsin and Massachusetts, as well as in the Hudson Valley at Fishkill Farms, where she oversaw 15 acres of organic vegetable production.